fusebit/fusebot/README.md

 ![image](https://user-images.githubusercontent.com/751491/126013397-720bfe76-1909-4f9e-8a3a-2ccd554e835f.png)

+You are looking at the Fusebot command editor that allows you to implement the logic behind the reddit command or any command you build.
+You can write any Node.js code here and use all public npm modules by declaring them in package.json.
+After you save the code, you can invoke it from Slack or Discord using the ```/fusebot reddit``` Slash Command.

 3. Open this [command.js file](https://github.com/fusebit/fusebot/blob/main/samples/reddit/command.js) in another tab

 ![image](https://user-images.githubusercontent.com/751491/126013219-d0f5169b-ae65-4a63-b8d0-afda9dc04369.png)

-4. Copy and paste the entire command.js file content into the command.js file in the web editor.
+4. Copy and paste the entire [command.js file](https://github.com/fusebit/fusebot/blob/main/samples/reddit/command.js) file content into the command.js file in the web editor.

 Copy: